How to Craft a Consulting Case Using the BE-EDGE Strategy: What I Learned From Fellow Students

 While the difference between boutique vs. built-in employability is well described here, I want to share my own experience of going through each stage of the process.

-Laozi’s now famous and an oft-repeated proverb says that “a journey of a thousand miles begins with a single step.”
+Laozi’s proverb says that “a journey of a thousand miles begins with a single step.”
 This is true for much of life, but especially in business, and the first step to building this case involves planning.
 As professionals, every one of our actions must have a logical rationale behind it.
 So before case authors embark on their journeys of a thousand miles, stop and think for a second about the five Ws:

 I would argue that the “why” is the most important of the five, as it drives the underlying reasoning for our involvement in our cases at the most basic level.
 If there is no “why,” then there is no purpose.
 Additionally, we must also consider how we plan to execute our strategy.
 How will we structure our case to make it most effective?
 How will our message translate?
 How can I ensure that my excitement for this subject shines through?
 And how can I make the case more meaningful for me?
 These are almost never the most interesting questions, but they are almost always the most important ones.